The New2Neuropsychology (N2N) Mission

 Objective

-To support students in successful matriculation through neuropsychology training programs by providing the following:
+To support students in the pathway to careers in neuropsychology by providing the following:

 - Easy access to practical resources about neuropsychology training